matter-labs/zksync-web-era-docs/docs/dev/troubleshooting.md

 ## My contract does not compile, due to an error with “cyclic dependencies”

 Unfortunately, some contracts have trouble to compile with our hardhat plugin.
 This is due to the contracts importing external dependencies.
-This happens to a small amount of contracts.
+This happens to a small number of projects.
 We are currently working on resolving this issue.

 ## Wallet has no funds / Contract disappeared